-Our audit is based on the audit contract concluded with the Organisation.
-The "General Conditions of Contract" issued by the Chamber of Tax Advisers and Auditors (see Annex II), form an integral part of the audit contract.
-The conditions of contract do not only apply to the Organisation and the auditor, but to third parties as well.
-Our liability as auditors is guided under Section 275 UGB.
+Our audit is based on the audit contract concluded with the organisation.
+The "General Conditions of Contract for the Public Accounting Professions" issued by the Austrian Chamber of Auditors and Tax Advisors (refer to Appendix B) form an integral part of the audit contract.
+These conditions of contract do not only apply to the organisation and the auditor, but also to third parties.
+Section 275 UGB (Austrian Company Code) applies with regard to our responsibility and liability as auditors towards the organisation and towards third parties.